SMTG-Bham/doped/docs/Dev_ToDo.md

   - Workflow diagram with: https://twitter.com/Andrew_S_Rosen/status/1678115044348039168?s=20
   - Show on chemical potentials docs how chempots can be later set as attribute for `DefectThermodynamics` (loaded from `json`) (e.g. if user had finished and parsed defect calculations first, and then finished chemical potential calculations after).
   - Example on docs (miscellaneous/advanced analysis tutorial page?) for adding entries / combining multiple `DefectThermodynamics` objects
-  - Regarding competing phases with many low-energy polymorphs from the Materials Project; will build in a warning when many entries for the same composition, say which have database IDs, warn the user and direct to relevant section on the docs -> Give some general foolproof advice for how best to deal with these cases (i.e. check the ICSD and online for which is actually the groundstate structure, and/or if it's known from other work for your chosen functional etc.)
   - `vasp_ncl` chemical potential calculations for metals, use `ISMEAR = -5`, possibly `NKRED` etc. (make a function to generate `vasp_ncl` calculation files with `ISMEAR = -5`, with option to set different kpoints) - if `ISMEAR = 0` - converged kpoints still prohibitively large, use vasp_converge_files again to check for quicker convergence with ISMEAR = -5.
     - Worth noting that for metals it may sometimes be preferable to use a larger cell with reduced kpoints, due to memory limitations.
   - Often can't use `NKRED` with `vasp_std`, because we don't know beforehand the kpts in the IBZ (because symmetry on for `vasp_std` chempot calcs)(same goes for `EVENONLY = True`).